 - Preliminary results: Can you draw any preliminary conclusions from your results so far?
 Include data.

-Email your status report to email@example.com.
-You're also welcome to come see me if you need advice.
+Upload your proposal to Canvas.
+You're also welcome to come see me or the TAs if you need advice.

 Your group's final project report should be written in the style of a workshop or conference submission, like most of the papers we have read this semester.
 Please include at least the following: